MaxtDesign

 • Serve next-gen formats.
 WebP for general, AVIF for the leading-edge browsers.
 Most major optimization plugins (ShortPixel, Imagify, EWWW, Smush) handle conversion.

 • Responsive sizes.
-WordPress generates multiple sizes by default; serve the right one with srcset.
+WordPress generates multiple sizes by default.
+Serve the right one with srcset.
 Don't ship a 2400px image to a phone displaying 400px.

 • Lazy load below-the-fold. loading="lazy" works in every modern browser.
 Apply to all non-LCP images.
 See Lazy Loading Images the Right Way for the full pattern.